bzcheeseman/Py_Cpp/README.md

 ## Using the library - C++
-Py_Cpp is header-only (and I don't want to change this in the future), so just include `py_module.hpp` and use it to your heart's content!
+Py_Cpp is header-only (and I don't want to change this in the future), so just include `py_object.hpp` and use it to your heart's content!
 It's important to note that you can change which python interpreter you're using, and you can set that with the `pycpp::which_python` variable.
 This is especially important if you have a version of python installed via homebrew (or something) that is different from your system python because using the wrong interpreter can cause major and confusing problems.